 - Extra crushed and halved Oreos for topping

-- Grease the bottom and sides of a 8 to 10-inch springform pan.
+- Grease the bottom and sides of an 8 to 10-inch springform pan.

-- In another bowl or stand mixer, combine all cheesecake filling ingredients.
-Mix until fully combined.
+- In another bowl or stand mixer, mix the cream cheese on a medium-low speed until creamy and soft, about 1 minute.
+Add all remaining cheesecake filling ingredients and mix until fully incorporated on medium-low speed.
 Spread filling evenly over Oreo crust.

 For the ganache